api3dao/old-api3-docs/docs/airnode/v0.2/reference/admin-cli-commands.md

 Sponsoring a requester and using the returned `sponsorAddress` to derive a `sponsorWallet` for an Airnode creates a [relationship](../concepts/sponsor.md) between the requester and the Airnode, see the [`derive-sponsor-wallet-address`](admin-cli-commands.md#derive-sponsor-wallet-address) command.

 - `provider-url`: A valid blockchain provider URL.
-- `mnemonic`: A wallet owned by the sponsor.
+- `sponsor-mnemonic`: A wallet owned by the sponsor.
 Used to derive a `sponsorAddress` as the default account of the mnemonic unless a `derivation-path` is specified.
 It's also used to pay gas costs from the mnemonic's default account unless a
   `derivation-path` is specified.
 - `requester-address`: The contract address of the requester to sponsor.
 - `airnode-rrp (optional)`: The public address of the AirnodeRrp.sol protocol contract.